Music is Worthless

 Music is worthless.
 Perhaps that is as it should be.

-It is as worthless as the swallow-tailed kites above Arbuckle Creek; as worthless as the free canid in the mountains.
+It is as worthless as the swallow-tailed kites above Arbuckle Creek; as worthless as the free wolf in the mountains, howling.
 Who would pay for the flight of a blue heron or hawk, unhindered over the Everglades?
+These things are wild and uncaptured and therefore free and worthless.

-The distress and resentment I often see, and have experienced myself over the plight of musicians; disrespected and insulted at every turn, comes perhaps from this confusion over the unbridgeable difference between intrinsic value and social value, that is, value expressed in money.
-One need only to look at the myriad examples of commercial music encountered everywhere that we would say, quite rightly, have no intrinsic value as music and yet which garner mansions worth of fortune for its traders, while other music, astonishing in its beauty and luminosity, often literally goes for nothing.
-Now it may be true that over time the practitioners and admirers of such sound may eventually come to some acclaim, but it will be, as Mr. Lewis points out, because of what they say about it (its symbolic container), or how it references a lifestyle, such as hip hop, or ‘sophisticated’ jazz, or the progressive-hip lifestyle of a ‘cutting-edge’ cognoscenti; value derived from the conference of an identity.
-These things are the packages, the containers, the fashion styles which only reference something completely different – the music itself.
-Perhaps, to use a cliché, it is the finger pointing at the moon.
+The distress and resentment I often see, and have experienced myself, over the plight of musicians; disrespected and insulted at every turn, comes perhaps from this confusion over the unbridgeable difference between intrinsic value and social value that becomes eventually, value in money.
+One need only to look at the myriad examples of commercial music encountered everywhere that we would say, quite rightly, have no intrinsic value as music and yet which garner mansions worth of fortune for its traders, while other music, astonishing in its beauty and luminosity, often literally, goes for nothing.
+Now it may be true that over time the practitioners and admirers of such sound may eventually come to some acclaim, but it will be because, as Mr. Lewis points out, because of what is said about it (its symbolic container), how it references a lifestyle, such as hip hop, or cool sophisticated jazz, or the progressive-hip lifestyle of a ‘cutting-edge’ cognoscenti of the downtown art scene; social value derived from the conference of an identity.
+These things are the packages, the containers, the fashion styles which only reference something completely different – the music itself which they invariably fail to capture.
+Perhaps, to use a cliché, it is like the finger pointing at the moon.
 We pay for the directions, the signage, but we cannot pay for the thing itself because it is beyond the realm of compensation.

 I once was trying to describe my position to a venerable Buddhist jazz musician who rarely works.
-“Look,” I said, “We are beggars.
+“Look,” I said, “We are beggars or something like monks.
 We walk into town with nothing but our rags and our begging bowls and our wisdom.”
 “No!” he cried, demanding respect for his talent and the sacred history of his profession.
 It shall never be.
 The profane has no bridge to the sacred.
 They are separate worlds.
 One is the realm of Caesar the other is the realm of the saints.
 Each is worthless to the other.

 “America, when will I be able to go into the supermarket and get what I need with my good looks?” asked Alan Ginsberg.
-When will the intrinsic worth of beings freely born into creation transfer into monetary value in the supermarket?
+The question is when will the intrinsic worth of beings freely born into creation transfer into food from the supermarket without effort or explanation?
 I am not holding my breath.
 Not with the devil running things the way they are.

-“When you separate music from life, you get art.” ~ John Cage
+John Cage said “When you separate music from life, you get art.”

 Thank You for your consideration.